AcademySoftwareFoundation/openexr/CONTRIBUTING.md

-* Core design decisions, large new features, or anything that might be perceived as changing the overall direction of the project should be discussed at length in the mail list before any PR is submitted, in order to: solicit feedback, try to get as much consensus as possible, and alert all the stakeholders to be on the lookout for the eventual PR when it appears.
+* Core design decisions, large new features, or anything that might be perceived as changing the overall direction of the project should be discussed at length in the mail list or TSC meetings before any PR is submitted, in order to solicit feedback, try to get as much consensus as possible, and alert all the stakeholders to be on the lookout for the eventual PR when it appears.

-* Small changes (bug fixes, docs, tests, cleanups) can be approved and merged by a single Committer.
+* Trivial changes that don't affect functionality (typos, docs, tests) can be approved by the Committer without review, after waiting at least 48 hours.

 * Big changes that can alter behavior, add major features, or present a high degree of risk should be signed off by TWO Committers, ideally